Charles Cullen: Murders

 The first murders to which Cullen later confessed occurred at Saint Barnabas.
 On June 11, 1988, he administered a lethal overdose of intravenous medication to a patient.
-Cullen eventually admitted to killing several other patients at Saint Barnabas, including an AIDS patient who died after he had been given an overdose of insulin.
-Cullen left Saint Barnabas in January 1992 when the hospital authorities began investigating the contaminated IV bags.
+Cullen eventually admitted to killing several other patients at Saint Barnabas, including an AIDS patient who died after Cullen gave him an overdose of insulin.
+Cullen left Saint Barnabas in January 1992 when the hospital authorities began investigating contaminated IV bags.
 The investigation later determined that Cullen had most likely been responsible, resulting in dozens of patient deaths at the hospital.

-One month after leaving Saint Barnabas, Cullen took a job at Warren Hospital in Phillipsburg, New Jersey, where he murdered three elderly women with overdoses of the heart medication digoxin.
-His final victim said that a "sneaky male nurse" had injected her as she slept.
-However, family members and healthcare providers at the hospital dismissed her comments as unfounded.

-The following year, Cullen moved into a basement apartment in Phillipsburg after a contentious divorce from his wife.
-Cullen later claimed that he had wanted to quit nursing in 1993, but the court-ordered child support payments forced him to continue working.
-In March 1993, Cullen broke into a co-worker's home while she and her young son slept, but he left without waking them.
-He then began stalking the woman, who filed a police report against him.
-Cullen subsequently pleaded guilty to trespassing and received one year of probation.
-The day after his arrest, he made another suicide attempt.

-Cullen took two months off from work and was treated for depression in two psychiatric facilities.
-However, he attempted suicide twice more by the end of the year.
-That September, a 91-year-old cancer patient at Warren Hospital reported that Cullen, who was not her assigned nurse, had come into her room and injected her with a needle.
+One month after leaving Saint Barnabas, Cullen took a job in the coronary care unit at Warren Hospital in Phillipsburg, New Jersey.
+In August 1993, a 91-year-old cancer patient at Warren Hospital told her son that Cullen, who was not her assigned nurse, had come into her room and injected her with a needle.
 She died the next day.
-Her son protested that her death was not natural, and the hospital administered a lie detector test to Cullen and several other nurses, which he passed.
-Cullen continued to work at Warren until the following spring.
+The hospital administered a lie detector test to Cullen and several other nurses, which they all passed.
+He later pleaded guilty to killing her with an injection of digoxin.